 Most cases are settled for fair compensation outside of court and without the need for a trial.
 However, when we believe insurance companies are not treating people fairly, sometimes a trial is necessary to ensure a fair result for the plaintiff.

 2) a judge sitting with a jury.

-Often it is the insurance company defending the claim that chooses to have a jury decide the outcome of a trial instead of a judge.
-Insurance companies do this because they hope members of the jury will award less than fair financial compensation to someone who is injured.
-Insurance companies often believe jurors will pre-judge claims or make decisions based on unfair prejudices or biases.
-Insurance companies like to choose juries to decide cases where the people seeking fair compensation at trial are:
+It is not uncommon for the insurance company defending the claim to choose to have a jury decide the outcome of a trial instead of a judge.
+We believe insurance companies do this because they think members of the jury will award less financial compensation to someone who is injured.
+In our experience, insurance companies may believe jurors will pre-judge claims or make decisions based on unfair prejudices or biases.
+In our practice we have seen cases where insurance companies choose juries to decide cases where the people seeking fair compensation at trial are:

 - People who have been dealt a bad hand in life, and went through hardships before they were injured;